Zoom

 • Recurrence (7) – For scheduling meetings with multiple occurrences (Daily, weekly, monthly, no fixed time) E.g. If you want to schedule a meeting once a week, select “Weekly”.

 • No fixed time = permanent meeting.
-With the No fixed time setting, the meeting is valid for one year from the last time it was held.
+With the No fixed time setting, the meeting is valid for one year from the last time used.

 • Repeat every (8) – How often do you want to repeat the meeting (select the required number from the drop-down menu.
 E.g. if you want the meeting to be repeated every week, select 1, or every two weeks, select 2, and so on.

-• Occurs on (9) – The scheduled day of the meeting
+• Occurs on (9) – The weekday for which the meeting is scheduled.

-Security settings: Zoom meetings must use at least one of the following security features: passcode, waiting room or required authentication.
+Security settings: At least one of the following security features must be used in Zoom meetings: passcode, waiting room or required authentication.

 • Registration (11) – whether registration is required

-• Security (12) – Zoom meetings must use at least one of the following security features: passcode, waiting room or required authentication.
-You can set the passcode.
+• Security (12) – At least one of the following security features must be used in Zoom meetings: passcode, waiting room or required authentication.
+You can set the passcode yourself.

-• Audio (14) – you can specify the audio settings for the participants of the meeting.
+• Audio (14) – You can specify the audio settings for the meeting participants.

-• Meeting options (15) – Additional settings for the meeting: Here you can specify, among other things, whether the participants of the meeting can enter before the organisers/hosts and whether the mics are turned off when they enter.
-Here you can also specify if you want to record the meeting automatically.
+• Meeting options (15) – Additional settings for the meeting.
+Here you can specify, among other things, whether the participants of the meeting can enter before the organisers/hosts and whether the mics are turned off when they enter.
+You can also specify if you want to record the meeting automatically.

-• Alternative hosts (16) – Here you can grant permissions to other speakers/hosts by adding their e-mail addresses.
-The alternate host is able to open the meeting on behalf of the actual host and will have the permissions of a co-host in the meeting.
+• Alternative hosts (16) – Here you can grant permissions to other speakers/hosts by adding their email addresses.
+The alternative host can open the meeting on behalf of the actual host and will have the permissions of a co-host in the meeting.

 • Interpretation (17) – You can add and invite a person to interpret your meeting.

-Once you have configured the meeting settings, click Save and the meeting is created.
-You can still edit the meeting settings later.
+Once you have configured the meeting settings, select Save to create the meeting.
+You can edit the meeting settings later.

-After saving, you will see the meeting settings and can click Add to > Outlook Calendar (.ics) to open the Outlook meeting invitation
+You now see the meeting settings and can open the Outlook meeting invitation by selecting Add to > Outlook Calendar (.ics).

-Alternatively, you can copy the invitation from Invite link.
-Click Copy invitation.
+Alternatively, you can copy the invitation under Invite link.
+Select Copy invitation.

-A window will open showing the invitation and you can click Copy Meeting Invitation.
+A window will open displaying the invitation.
+You can select Copy Meeting Invitation in it.

-Now you can create a normal meeting invitation (or update an existing meeting invitation) in Outlook and attach the newly copied data.
+You can now create a normal meeting invitation (or update an existing invitation) in Outlook and attach the newly copied data to it.

-You can view upcoming meetings from the Meeting homepage in Zoom's browser view on the Upcoming Meetings list.
+You can view upcoming meetings on the Meeting homepage in Zoom’s browser view in the Upcoming Meetings list.

 Sending an invitation